Walter Lange Watchmaking Excellence Award

 Watchmaking students who are recommended to take part by their schools apply to Lange.
 The best are invited to Dresden and Glashütte, where they will spend a week taking part in various presentations, tours of the manufactory and museums, intensive workshops at Lange and conversations with experts.
 The competition task is announced on the last day of the week.

-The award ceremony will take place at the end of the year.
+The award ceremony will take place at the SIHH in the next year.
 The name of the winner and their school will be publicly announced and the winner will receive 10,000 euros in prize money.

-The following documents should be submitted by the watchmaking school by the end of March (schools will be informed of the exact date in good time):
+The following documents should be submitted by the watchmaking school by mid of April (schools will be informed of the exact date in good time):

 - Completed and signed application form